 The reason behind this is that the material along the bend undergoes deformation (stretched and compressed) when you bend it.
 It means that you can not just use the length of your final component in your design of the flat pattern for that component.

-Then how to calculate the exact length of the flat pattern that will give you the required flange length in the final component?
 Here comes the role of Bend Deduction.
 You can calculate the length of the flat sheet by deducting or subtracting Bend Deduction from the total length of flanges of the finished component.

 What is Bend Deduction

-As you can see above in fig.1, ‘A’ and ‘B’ are the flange lengths of the final component. ‘a’ and ‘b’ indicate the leg lengths of the component.
+As you can see above in Fig.1, ‘A’ and ‘B’ are the flange lengths of the final component. ‘a’ and ‘b’ indicate the leg lengths of the component.
 ‘T’ indicates the thickness of the sheet.
 And, ‘R’ is the inside radius of the bend.
 The Inside Radius is generally equal to the radius of the bending tool.

 In Fig.2, you can see the Bend Deduction (BD) indicated with the orange color.
 ‘L’ is the length of the flat pattern of the finished component.
 This figure clearly indicates that the length of the flat pattern (L) is equal to the difference between the sum of the flange lengths (A & B) and the value of the Bend Deduction (BD).